fatiudeen/node-simple-phonebook/README.md

 3. get all the contacts

 #note
-1. rename file extention to .mjs if you are using common javascript

-2. the module does not return any error. it will simply return and abort. you can handle all errors and exceptions by adding the hanldlers where indicated.
+1. the module does not return any error. it will simply return and abort. you can handle all errors and exceptions by adding the hanldlers where indicated.

 # usage